Nivalyx/osu-wiki/wiki/osu!_originals/en.md

 **osu! originals** are songs that are specifically made for (or otherwise first premiered on) osu! or other osu!-related ventures

+All osu! originals are released under a non-exclusive licensing term as per the [osu! music licensing policy](/wiki/Legal/Music_licensing) unless otherwise stated.

 ## List of osu! originals

 ### Released as part of a Featured Artist launch